- Statement of Purpose

 Section 3.4 COMPENSATION – Trustees shall receive no compensation but may be reimbursed upon request for travel and per diem expenses as provided by Florida law and Board travel reimbursement policies.

-Section 4.1 OFFICERS – The Officers of the Board shall be the Chair, Vice Chair, and President who serves as the Corporate Secretary, and any Assistant Secretary.
+Section 4.1 OFFICERS – The Officers of the Board shall be the Chair, Vice Chair, and President who serves as the Corporate Secretary, any Vice President and University Secretary and any Assistant Secretary.
 The Chair and Vice Chair shall be Trustees.
 No other Board Officers shall be members of the Board.

 Section 4.2 SELECTION – The Board shall elect its Chair and Vice Chair from the appointed members at its regular meeting immediately preceding July 1 in the year when the term of the incumbent is due to expire.
 Except as otherwise provided in these Bylaws, the incumbents of the Chair and Vice Chair shall each serve for two years beginning on the July 1st immediately following the June 30th when his or her predecessor’s term expires, and may be reelected by a vote of two-thirds (2/3) of the Trustees then serving for one additional consecutive term.